Building21-iTwin/b21-2023/command-line-introduction.md

 `whoami`

+(Press enter or return after typing each command to run it)

 This display some text - the username of the active user.
 This is _output_.

 Here are some other commands you can try out now: